PHES-ODM/PHES-ODM-Mapper/README.md

 ```

 Below is an example to map ODM v1 data (found in the input directory
-"path/to/inputdata") to ODM v2 data (and save the mapped data to the directory
+"path/to/inputdata") to ODM v2 data.
+The results will be saved to the directory
-"path/to/outputdata"):
+"path/to/outputdata":

 ```console
 odm-map \